 So last year when J.D. started talking about falling off the tracking-every-penny wagon, I winced.
 I haven't been tracking my spending, either.
 Ever since our income went up last year, I've been satisfied that we're saving enough — more than 55% of our income.
 We have no debt, we have targeted accounts for irregular expenses, and we pay our credit card bill in full every month.
-We're definitely doing well, but the more J.D. wrote about getting back to basics, the more I started to think that my reasoning was just a cop-out.
-He's always a few steps ahead of me, it seems!
+We're definitely doing well, but the more J.D. wrote about getting Tracking for peace of mind

 Like J.D., I don't like the “financial black box” of not knowing where our money is going.
 Did we spend more on groceries than usual this month?
 Approximately how much are we spending on gas?
 I have no idea!

 I don't need to account for every penny, but I'd like a general idea of how we're doing.
 It's too easy to dismiss expenses because we're doing relatively well with our savings, or because we forgo a lot of extras like cable TV and eating out regularly.